Nearly half of Canadians didn't use all their vacation days in 2022: survey

 The report found that 62 per cent of working adults surveyed felt vacation deprived compared to last year’s 58 per cent.

-The last time this figure was that high was in 2013, according to the report, making this the highest it has been in ten years.
+The last time this figure was that high was in 2013, according to the report, making this the highest it has been in 10 years.

-Nine out of ten Canadians surveyed said they feel that regular vacations are a basic right.
+Nine out of 10 Canadians surveyed said they feel that regular vacations are a basic right.

 In terms of countries, participants from Mexico were most likely to report that they were lacking vacation time, at 77 per cent, followed by France at 71 per cent and Germany with 70 per cent.
 Canadians came in eighth place, with 57 per cent reporting a lack of vacation time.

-The percentage of Canadians reporting a lack of vacation time was two per cent higher than in last year’s report, when travel was still experiencing pandemic disruptions, and is the second highest rate seen in the past 10 years for Canadians.
+The proportion of Canadians reporting a lack of vacation time was two per cent higher than in last year’s report, when travel was still impacted by the pandemic, and is the second highest rate seen in the past 10 years for Canadians.

 Almost three out of four Canadians reported that the stress of the economy made them feel like they needed a vacation even more.
 Respondents from Ontario and British Columbia reported the highest levels of vacation deprivation, at 62 per cent, whereas just 48 per cent of respondents from Manitoba and Saskatchewan said they were lacking in vacation time.